cptcr/discord-bot-handler/README.md

 - **Interaction Logs**: Automatically logs every interaction in the `logs` folder by creating txt files.
 - **Developer Only Commands**: Create commands only for developers.
 - **Token generator**: Purpose?
 I dont know.
 I just added it.
 You can use it to generate a token for several things.
-- **Shard Manager**: Dont know how sharding works?
-You dont need to.
 - **Express Handler**: Handle your express sites easily in the `express` folder.
 - **Component Handler**: Handle components easily.
 - **Error Handling**: The error will be shown in the console, but your discord bot wont shutdown.